AdobeDocs/experience-platform.en/help/segmentation/multi-entity-segmentation.md

 ## How to evaluate and access segments for multi-entity segments

-After creating a segment, you can evaluate and access the segment results using the Segmentation API.
+After creating a segment, you can evaluate and access the segment results using the [!DNL Segmentation Service] API.
 Evaluating a multi-entity segment is very similar to evaluating a regular segment.

-This process can only be done using the Segmentation API.
+This process can only be done using the [!DNL Segmentation Service] API.
 For a detailed guide on using the API to evaluate and access segments, please read the tutorial on [evaluating and accessing segments](./tutorials/evaluate-a-segment.md).